Spark Creativity Through Your Strengths

 Lisa adds that the Achiever Talent Theme in its pure form is all about completing tasks and getting to the finish line.
 She hypothesizes that Melissa’s other StrengthsFinder Talents may be playing into her perfectionist tendencies too.
 While her Achiever wants to get things done, her Input will want to keep sponging up learning and insights that broaden her view of the project.

 Schedule sandbox time every day.
 Our modern lives are super-busy, and often jam-packed with activities and projects every single day (even the weekends).
 Melissa suggests you spend 15 minutes every day relaxing, like you used to do as a kid.
 Play in the sandbox, doodle on paper, or go for a walk – whatever floats your boat.
+It might spark creativity you forgot you had.
 She’s proven that just that short amount of downtime can rejuvenate your creativity, and you will have a much easier time coming up with new ideas or finishing projects you’ve neglected.
 So schedule a short break time every day, and see what happens.

 Finding your “true passion” takes practice.
 People often ask career coaches and StrengthsFinder consultants how they can find their “true passions”.
 Melissa has an answer for them: Go out and try different things.
 She cites the example of learning to dance, another recent hobby.
 It took her 3 – 4 years of different types of dancing to figure out that she loves salsa and Argentine tango.
 In the work environment, you may be in a role you don’t love.
 Maybe you even hate your job.
 Look at the tasks your perform, and pay attention to what you actually do enjoy.
 Then find ways to get more of them added to your job responsibilities.
 If you stick with it, you’ll end up happier, more successful, and your business will be more profitable.